alexadrien/ElectronSQL/README.md

 - Add feature to UI page to search through DB
 - Be able to keep database after having closed the app
 - Create loading screen during parsing time

+# Installation guide
+This is a simple Electron app so you simply need to ```npm install``` everything.

+If anything goes wrong, please raise an issue.